 Detained persons have the right to communicate with their legal representative (Article 81(1) FNIA).
-With the new asylum procedure in force since March 2019, asylum seekers are systematically assigned a legal representative.
-However, in cases where the legal representative has resigned the mandate of representation – which occurs when he/she does not make appeal against the Dublin or the asylum decision – he/she would consequently not be formally informed if one of his/her former clients has been detained.
-It would be up to the detained person to contact him/her, but no representation is ensured given that the mandate has been resigned and detention falls outside the mandate of the appointed legal representation.
+However, in cases where the legal representative has resigned the mandate of representation – which occurs when they do not appeal against the Dublin or the asylum decision – they would consequently not be formally informed if one of their former clients has been detained.
+It would be up to the detained person to contact them, but no representation is ensured given that the mandate has been resigned from and detention falls outside the mandate of the appointed legal representation.

 Some detention facilities provide access to legal support services.
 For example, in the prison of Bässlergut a legal advisor from the NGO HEKS/EPER is present every week and accessible for detainees who request a meeting.
 However in many other detention facilities access to legal support is very difficult, and the local NGOs providing legal support in asylum cases often do not have the resources to provide free legal assistance to detained persons.
 Since 2020, Asylex provides legal support and representation for persons detained at Zurich airport prison and in some cases also to people detained elsewhere.

 Access to legal advice and representation for persons who apply for asylum at the airport and are consequently confined in the transit zone is guaranteed by Article 22(3bis) of the Asylum Act.